softworkz/emby-wiki/Library-items.md

 Here are some other properties that require a little more information:

+### IsFolder, MediaType, Type
+These allow you to determine how to categorize and display items.
+See [Browsing the Library](https://github.com/MediaBrowser/MediaBrowser/wiki/Browsing-the-Library)

+### DisplayMediaType
+This is a friendly version of MediaType that can be used for display purposes, if desired.

 ### AirDays, AirTime, Status
 These are applicable Series only and will give you information about when episodes air.